albertjan/git-presentation/outline.md

 git add -p
 ```

-for that.
 It will present you with a change called a chunk and lets you choose
 whether or not you want that to be staged.

 For example there's a bug you fixed and you've written a unittest and the code